wesleywerner/loveslime/tutorial/tutorial.md

             slime.moveActor ("ego", x, y)
             slime.interact (x, y)
         end
     end

+And we must subscribe to SLIME notifications:

+    function myStageCallback (event, object)
+        if (event == "interact") then
+            if (object.name == "hole") then
+                slime.addSpeech ("ego", "I see a hole in the wall") end
+        end
+    end

+    function setupStage ()
+        ..
+        slime.callback = myStageCallback
+    end

+The `callback` is how we get notified when actors move or the player interacts with things on the stage.
+To keep our code neat we create a callback function for every stage in our game, this one is `myStageCallback`.
+When we set up our stage we assign `slime.callback = myStageCallback`.

 ![screen 6](tutorial-images/screen6.gif)

 Ego moves and talks at the same time, not quite the effect we want.
-We want Ego to move first, then talk. `moveActor` takes a callback that fires when movement completes and we chain the `interact` call after moving:
+We want Ego to move first, then talk.
+Remove the `interact` call from `love.mousepressed` and add it to `myStageCallback`:

-    function love.mousepressed(x, y, button)
-        ...
-        slime.moveActor ("ego", x, y, function() slime.interact (x, y) end)
+    function myStageCallback (event, object)
+        if (event == "moved" and object.name == "ego") then
+            slime.interact (object.clickedX, object.clickedY)
+        end
+        if (event == "interact") then
+            if (object.name == "hole") then
+                slime.addSpeech ("ego", "I see a hole in the wall") end
+        end
+    end

+`object.clickedX` provides the point where Ego was told to go (or get as close as possible as the floor allows).
+When done moving we can interact at `clickedX` and `clickedY`.

 ![screen 7](tutorial-images/screen7.gif)

-That looks better.
-This behavior also looks more natural when bagging inventory items.

 ## Bags

 Bags are used to store inventory items.

-We will now add a bowl to the stage, and when the player clicks on the bowl, add a bowl and a spoon to the bag.
+We will now add a bowl and spoon to the stage, and when the player clicks on the bowl, move Ego towards it and put it in a bag.

     function addBowlActor (x, y)

-        local function bowlHandler ( )
+        local bowl = slime.actor("bowl and spoon")
+        slime.addImage ("bowl and spoon", "images/bowl1.png")
+        bowl.x = x
+        bowl.y = y
+    end

+    function myStageCallback (event, object)
+        ...
+        if (event == "interact") then
-            -- give ego a bowl and a spoon inventory items slime.turnActor ("ego", "south")
+            if (object.name == "bowl and spoon") then slime.turnActor ("ego", "south")
                 slime.bagInsert ("ego", { ["name"] = "bowl", ["image"] = "images/bowl2.png" })
                 slime.bagInsert ("ego", { ["name"] = "spoon", ["image"] = "images/spoon.png" })
-            slime.actors["bowl"] = nil
+                -- Remove the bowl and spoon actor from the stage slime.actors["bowl and spoon"] = nil
             end

-        local bowl = slime.actor("bowl")
-        slime.addImage ("bowl", "images/bowl1.png")
-        bowl.callback = bowlHandler
-        bowl.x = x
-        bowl.y = y

-    end

-A couple new functions pop up here, we have `turnActor` which faces Ego south (so the actor's back isn't facing the player when picking up the bowl), `bagInsert` which stores items in the bag named "ego", and we remove the stage bowl by setting the actor with a key of "bowl" to nil.

-Of course we need to call this in our stage setup:
+            ...

     function setupPrisonStage ()
         ..
         addBowlActor (65, 37)

+A couple new functions pop up here, we have `turnActor` which faces Ego south (so the actor's back isn't facing the player when picking up the bowl), `bagInsert` which stores items in the bag named "ego", and we remove the bowl actor from the stage.

 You will see the SLIME debug log says "Added bowl to bag ego".
 This is the first step to carrying items in your game!